 He's since rebuilt his acting career from the ground up by focusing on less glamorous roles than his earlier career, earning back a lot of cred with an award-winning turn as the troubled George Reeves in Hollywoodland, and had a full-on Career Resurrection in 2007 with his directorial debut Gone Baby Gone which was both a critical and commercial success and with the reviews of 2010's The Town has proved that he's a force to be reckoned with.
 In 2012, he made the fact-based thriller Argo which is said to be his best yet and won an Oscar for Best Picture.

-After a high profile relationship with actress Gwyneth Paltrow in 1998, his relationship with actress/singer Jennifer Lopez attracted worldwide media attention in which Affleck and Lopez were dubbed as "Bennifer", arguably one of the earliest public examples of the Portmanteau Couple Name being used by the mainstream media.
-Following their breakup in 2004, he began dating Daredevil co-star Jennifer Garner.
-"Bennifer 2.0" was much more successful, eventually leading to marriage and three kids - two daughters and a son before separating in 2015.
-Affleck is also known for his outspoken support of liberal politics.
+Affleck is also known for his high profile relationships, with Gwyneth Paltrow in 1998, with Jennifer Lopez in the early 2000s (that one attracted worldwide media attention in which Affleck and Lopez were dubbed as "Bennifer"), which made arguably one of the earliest public examples of the Portmanteau Couple Name being used by the mainstream media.
+Following the breakup with Lopez in 2004, he began dating Daredevil co-star Jennifer Garner.
+"Bennifer 2.0" was more successful, eventually leading to marriage and three kids - two daughters and a son before separating in 2015.
+Currently, Affleck is dating Ana de Armas.
+Politically, Affleck is an outspoken supporter of liberal politics.

 On August 22, 2013, Affleck was cast as Batman in the DC Extended Universe, appearing for the first time in Batman v Superman: Dawn of Justice.
-He subsequently appeared in Suicide Squad and Justice League, then left the franchise to focus on other works.
+He subsequently appeared in Suicide Squad and Justice League, then left the franchise to focus on personal issues.

 He is the older brother of actor Casey Affleck.